joshbegley/nyt-latest/README.md

 **How Bad Is It?**\
-`The jitters over a potential default for Chinese real estate firm Evergrande only tell part of the story.`\
+`The jitters over a potential collapse of the Chinese property developer Evergrande only tell part of the story.`\
 https://nytimes.com/2021/09/21/business/dealbook/evergrande-stock-markets.html?searchResultPosition=1

 **Europe remains divided over backing France in its dispute with the U.S.**\